kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-and-secure-workload-with-certificate.md

   </details>
 </div>

-## Further secure the mTLS endpoint
+## Make you mTLS endpoint more secure

-Follow the instructions in the tabs to further secure the mTLS service or Function, by creating AuthorizationPolicy that will check if client's Common Name in certificate matches.
+Follow the instructions in the tabs to further secure the mTLS service or Function.
+Create AuthorizationPolicy that checks if the client's Common Name in the certificate matches.
 <div tabs>
   <details>
   <summary>
   HttpBin
   </summary>

-1. Export the following value as an environment variable:
+1. Export the following values as environment variables:

    ```bash
 	 export NEW_CLIENT_CERT_CRT_FILE=client2.example.com.crt